PicusZeus/modern-greek-inflexion/README.md

 Please make sure to update tests as appropriate.

 ## Change Log
+ * 0.3.0 Fixed bug when a possible prefix of a verb is identical with a verb itself, minor refactoring of the code
  * 0.2.6 Fixed handling of indeclinable nouns (those on r, n etc were ignored)
  * 0.2.5 Added surname handling
  * 0.2.4 Minor fixes, updated requirements, updated word lists